Eye Doctors: Optometrists and Ophthalmologists

 Ophthalmologist: Total Eye Care

 Ophthalmologists are physicians.
 They went to medical school.
-After school, they had a one-year internship and a residency of three or more years.
+After medical school, they had a one-year internship and a residency of three or more years.

 Ophthalmologists offer complete eye care services.
 These include: